akileez/toolz/README.md

 [![experimental][stability-image]][stability-url]
 [![ISC license][license-img]][license-url]

-development tools for node, devtoolz.
-A semi-complete rewrite of mout.js, modularization of async and peppering of lodash for educational purposes.
+> development tools for node, devtoolz.

+A semi-complete rewrite of [mout.js](http://moutjs.com), a modularization of [async.js](https://github.com/caolan/async) and a peppering of [lodash](https://lodash.com) all for educational purposes (with a couple tibits from underscore.string).

+There is no intention of competing with these giants.
+Please, I advocate, USE mout.js/lodash/async/underscore.string or any other library that fits your needs.
+This library will always be experimental with the potential to change at any moment.
+The focus here is node.
+Although the above libraries work in the browser, changes I have made or will make in the future will ensure breakage somewhere along the line.

+Server-side use is more inline with my thinking -- but I did say these were devtoolz.

 **Warning!!!** there are bugs.
-This was hand typed.
-Not clean yet.
+This code was hand typed.
+It is not ready for even development yet.

 ## Why?
-Why would I do something stupid like that?
+Why would I do something stupid like re-writing portions of these libs when I could easily clone or fork them?
 TO LEARN, PERIOD.
 While I am retyping everything in, I get intimate with the code.
-I am able to play with each function and learn it inside out.
+I am able to play with each function, learn it inside out.

 ## Goals

 - eduction first and foremost
 - understanding the complexities of a large project
-- automated build system for filesets and documentation
+- automated build system for filesets and documentation (eventually)
-- formal testing with unit-tests (**!**console.log)
+- formal testing with unit-tests (**!**console.log) (eventually)
 - goto library for my handlebars helpers
 - practice typing in personal code style

 ## Installation